-Rev. Lee Moton was called as interim pastor and served for one year.
+- Rev. Lee Moton served as an interim Pastor for one year.

-The Rev. Earl W. King was called and served nearly three years.
+- Rev. Earl W. King held the pastoral position for nearly three years.

 - Rev. Morris Goodman served as Pastor for four years.

 - Rev. D. Pope served as interim Pastor for one year.

 Rev. T. H. Shermann was called by Riceville and under his pastoralship, twelve feet of new construction was added to the Church building.
 The Christian Union was established and is a viable organization of the Riceville Mount Olive Baptist Church today.

 Due to health issues, Rev. Shermann resigned after seven years of loyal leadership.
 In 1942, Rev. Travis Spiller was called to serve as Pastor.
 In an effort to build the membership, Riceville church services were changed to every Sunday instead of the customary second and fourth Sundays.
 Continuing under the guidance of Rev. Spiller, a new Church building was erected in 1944 by Rev. C. H. Mitchell, son of Deacon John E. Mitchell.
 The church was fully paid-off in 1947.
 Rev. Spiller saw a need for a cafeteria and Rev. Mitchell constructed two stories of additional building space to the existing church edifice.
 The cafeteria was on the first floor and the second-floor was utilized for classrooms and other church accommodations.
 Upon the resignation of Rev. Spiller in 1953, Rev. C. L. Miller was called to Pastor Riceville, serving fourteen years before resigning in 1967.